kepidet/starbucks-offer-success/README.md

 ## File Descriptions <a name="files"></a>

-- 1 jupyter notebook to showcase work related to the above questions.
+- 3 jupyter notebooks to showcase work related to the above questions (clean the datasets, create new columns to define user categories, predict user categories).
 Markdown cells were used to assist in walking through the thought process for individual steps.
 - data zip file for the above mentioned datasets
-- cleaned_data.csv file
+- saved cleaned_df.csv, and success_df files

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available [here](https://bernadett-kepenyes.medium.com/starbucks-capstone-challenge-f0a0cd6b18b1).

-In this project Decision Tree Classifier was the best model to predict the success of an offer.
 The challenge was great to work on a real-world project, and also shows that there is still room for improvement and needs to learn further how to finetune variables to reach the best prediction capability.